scottrobertson/scottrobertson.me/_posts/2015-01-22-uk-brands-vegan-lists.markdown

 permalink: /post/uk-brands-vegan-lists
 ---

-Most companies have some sort of list of all of products suitable for vegans, however sometime they are quite hard to find.
+Most companies have some sort of list of products that are suitable for Vegans, however sometime they are quite hard to find.
 Below is a list of all of the ones I have been able to find.
-Hopefully this should make it easier for people (myself included) to find products.
+Hopefully this should make it easier for people (myself included).

 - [Tesco](https://upload.scottrobertson.me/SamuNuSIZ0GHl.pdf) (December 2014)
 - [Marks and Spencer](http://health.marksandspencer.com/uploads/pdfs/Vegans.pdf)